Le Bouillon Chartier, Paris: authentic and very affordable

 Lunch at Le Bouillon Chartier in Paris!

-David Lebovitz was here and loved it.
+David Lebovitz was here and he loved it.

-And he is not the only one.
+No surprise, he is not the only one.

-It is so popular because of its simple French cuisine and old fashioned French classics.
+It is so popular because of its simple and authentic French cuisine and old fashioned French classics.

 Lunch in Paris